 Later April 1958 saw “Rhythm and Blues” back at Cincinnati Gardens, this time with headliners Clyde McPhatter, Lloyd Price, Frankie Lymon, and the Coasters.
 Dale Stevens reported “there weren’t too many people in attendance,” but he seems to have dug this show more than the previous one.
 “There is much of the freak or sensational involved in these performances,” but on a plus ledger, “the showmanship was effective in working up the crowd, frenzy-wise” (had this been written two years later, I would have thought Dale just came back from a screening of The Apartment).
 He had praise, if backhanded, for Bo Diddley, who as Stevens put it, was the “best” of the “good” ones,” a quote I doubt Bo kept among his souvenirs.
 Observed Dale: “Bo simply turns his electric guitar volume up past the distortion level and creates a remarkable amount of excitement.”
 Lloyd Price of “Stagger Lee” fame captivated the audience “by bringing the entire orchestra down front and shouting over them.”
 Dale Stevens wasn’t all sarcasm, for he saw bigness of the Big Beat and did forecast that this epoch would be remembered.
 “The cops and the ushers may say they hate it, but I suspect someday they’ll be telling their grandchildren about the fun they had back when rock-and-roll was the thing,” operative word being was, for who imagined in 1958 that rock-and-roll would be a permanent thing?
 At most they gave it ten years, far less by majority’s reckoning.
 Did Jerry Lee Lewis dream that he would perform until old age would no longer let him?
 Dale Stevens was very much of baffled witnesses to a genuine upheaval of music standards as most understood them.

 We assume youth gathered round the rock-roll tree, but did they all?
 Surely there were ones that shunned the Beat.
 Sirius radio features a Sunday hour of Pat Boone spinning song, I said Pat Boone, and he’s swell.
-Stories between, reminiscence by a maybe longest and healthiest survivor of the times.
+Stories come between tunes, reminiscence by a maybe longest and healthiest survivor of the times.
 Pat recently recorded sides with Ann-Margret (those State Fair sweethearts together again!), also paid tribute to his Bernadine co-star Janet Gaynor, a name not uttered by media since before the siege of Troy.
 We may now assume that anything is possible in a still thriving rock-and-roll world (Pat Boone incidentally is 88).
 And hold … Neil Sedaka is 83, and he’s on Sirius too, a regular, and as engaging as Pat.
 There also comes miracle of music reclaimed from scratchy surface of 45 RPM, a best there was for lo the years until technology enabled hardest-core fans to turn monolithic mono into stereo utterly like the real thing and an only way I will want to hear these tunes from now on.
 Thank Hit Parade Records for the revolution, produced by Bill Buster with sound sweetened by Mark Mathews and Walt Weiskopf.
 The process is called DES (the “New” DES) which breaks down to Digitally Extracted Stereo, the result of “endless patience and many hours of repetitive listening and spectral analysis by renowned reissue engineers.”
 What they entice from old records is not to be believed.
 Seems relics of music like elderly of movies play better than ever.
 The “Hard to Find Jukebox Classic” series on CD is available from Eric Records.
 Each disc contains thirty or so songs, and numerous volumes are so far released.
 So don’t be all purist about mono integrity of original recordings.
 These are as real a deal as if they had been multi-track recorded when new, a true listening revelation.

 And yet there is much that technology can never give us back.
 What progress won't recapture is emotion felt when revues, film, TV first made hot voodoo that was voice of teens which till then were regarded as children.
 Scare was put into hearts of many, and not just parents.
 Much of movie advertising amounted to threat toward way of raising offspring.
 Alan Freed saw hazard of Rock Around the Clock overlaying credits for violent youthquake that was Blackboard Jungle.
 This would do rock-and-roll no service, he warned.
 Cincinnati needed all the reassurance of personal-appearing Randolph Scott they could get.
 And there was more for balm.
 Jerry Lewis came to town on behalf of The Delicate Delinquent, itself a comfort, for if goofball Jerry could break up a bad teen gang, then surely there was hope for the culture.
 Till-then backwoods clown Andy Griffith showed up on behalf of A Face in the Crowd, latter an alert to television as a possibly malignant force.
 I’m guessing Griffith performed “Mama Guitar” for stage benefit of Cincinnatians, the tune a mean riposte to perceived decay that was rock-and-roll.
 Better toward virtue for all was the Lone Ranger filling Garden arena for a “Big Action-Packed Show” with horse “Silver” and Lassie the Dog to accompany.
 A free silver bullet was issued to all children, better to ward off increasing encroachment of rock-and-roll?
 A thing worth noting is peak popularity of TV and movie westerns at a same time Beat was beating us.
 Were cowboys a best defense against R&R’s onslaught, being traditional defenders of entrenched values?